 A compact ball-shaped shrub featuring gracefully arching branches smothered in striking snow-white flowers in spring, keeps tidy the rest of the year, low maintenance; beautiful in a small garden or shrub border; full sun and well-drained soil

 Dwarf Garland Spirea is bathed in stunning clusters of white flowers along the branches in mid spring.
-It has bluish-green foliage throughout the season.
+It has bluish-green deciduous foliage.
 The small grassy leaves turn coppery-bronze in fall.
-The fruit is not ornamentally significant.

 Dwarf Garland Spirea is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This shrub will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Dwarf Garland Spirea is recommended for the following landscape applications;

 - Mass Planting